 People celebrate Easter in many different ways.
-Some people enjoy an Easter vacation with sun, snow, and skiing; others look forward to Easter egg hunts or Easter dinner.
 But hopefully you and I also pause and meditate on the real meaning of Easter.

 Jesus died - but rose again!